 - In A Song of Ice and Fire, House Stark is basically a mixture of decent-if-naive and normal-if-cynical people, though (by virtue of kicking their ass in a war a while back) unfortunately have House Bolton fighting for their side, who are a bunch of power-hungry sadists.
 Their arch-enemies House Lannister, however, while having somewhat decent-if-cynical-and-manipulative people like Tyrion (and, possibly, Jaime, though he has done some really bad stuff), or Cersei's innocent younger children, are generally a bunch of ruthless, backstabbing, power hungry assholes who are willing to put The Caligula on the throne if that is what keeps them in power, and employ evil psychopaths like Gregor Clegane without batting an eye.
 And while Tywin, the head of the House, may be pragmatic enough to know how to run the economy properly and keep the peasants happy and well-fed, he is still a monumental Jerkass who has entire families butchered and treats his children like dirt.

 - Very much the case on True Blood.
 Vampires publicly try to fit in with human society, while utterly ignoring human law and morality every chance they get.
-They frequently commit murder, mind control people, imprison, torture and engage in a wide range of other criminal behaviors.
+They frequently commit murder, mind control people, imprison them, perform torture and engage in a wide range of other criminal behaviors.
 The main romantic leads of the series are not exceptions, but are not only hugely attractive to the heroine, but to the female fanbase at large.
-To keep this from becoming a Black And Black Morality situation, efforts are usually made to make the vampire protagonists at least superficially appealing, while introducing enemies that seem to be much worse which they will help save the day from.
+To keep this from becoming a A Lighter Shade of Black situation, efforts are usually made to make the vampire protagonists at least superficially appealing, while introducing enemies that seem to be much worse which they will help save the day from.

 - Although not necessarily corrupt per se: Humphrey's motivation is for the stability of the United Kingdom, the government, and the Civil Service.
 Of course, the latter covers the first two as far as he's concerned.